atimpone/aws-foundation-journey/README.md

 # 3. Establish Initial Test and Production Environments

-The next guide that is under development helps you extend your foundation by introducting a set of capabilities organizations typically require before moving any workload into production.
+Once you've establihed your initial foundation and delivered the initial set of development environments to teams, your next step is to extend your foundation by introducting a set of capabilities that organizations typically require before moving workloads into production.

 ![alt text](https://github.com/ckamps/aws-foundation-journey/raw/master/images/test-prod-single-region.png "Initial Test and Production Environments in Single AWS Region")